signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

 - `signalfx_dotnet_auto_instrumentation_service_name` (Windows only): Configure
-  this variable to override the [auto-generated service name]( https://docs.splunk.com/Observability/gdi/get-data-in/application/dotnet/configuration/advanced-dotnet-configuration.html#changing-the-default-service-name) for the instrumented service/application, e.g. `my-service-name`.
+  this variable to override the [auto-generated service name]( https://docs.splunk.com/Observability/gdi/get-data-in/application/dotnet/configuration/advanced-dotnet-configuration.html#changing-the-default-service-name) for the instrumented service/application, for example `my-service-name`.
 The value is assigned to the `SIGNALFX_SERVICE_NAME` environment variable in the Windows registry. (**default:** ``)

 - `signalfx_dotnet_auto_instrumentation_enable_profiler` (Windows only): Set